 Each year World Wetlands Day marks the anniversary of the signing of the Convention on Wetlands of International Importance Ramsar Convention in Ramsar, Iran, on 2 February 1971.
-It is a great day to visit a nearby nature neighbourhood wetland.

 This event was funded by the City of Darebin